-This amendment to the Community Relations Commission and Principles of Multiculturalism Act honours a pre-election commitment by the Carr Government to designate a commissioner of the Community Relations Commission as a representative of youth from New South Wales culturally diverse communities.
-The amendment, in fact, goes further.
-It makes provision for two young people aged between 18 and 24 to be appointed to the commission.
-An increase in the number of commissioners from 9 to 11 will bring a considerable increase in expertise in youth issues to the commission.
-The appointment of two youth commissioners is provided for in item [2] of schedule 1 to the bill.
+This amendment to the Community Relations Commission and Principles of Multiculturalism Act honours a pre-election commitment by the Carr Government, to designate a Commissioner of the Community Relations Commission as a representative of youth from New South Wales' culturally diverse communities.

+The amendment, in fact, goes further-it makes provision for two young people aged between 18 and 24 to be appointed to the Commission.

+An increase to the number of Commissioners, from nine to eleven, will bring a considerable increase in expertise in youth issues to the Commission.

+The appointment of two youth commissioners is provided for in the first two clauses of the amendment.

-Since its establishment in 2001 the Community Relations Commission has been increasingly involved in addressing the needs of young people from culturally diverse backgrounds.
-The commission works with a wide range of public sector agencies on issues affecting youth as they affect young people from culturally and linguistically diverse backgrounds.
-The commission is a Government partner in the Youth Partnership with Arabic speaking and Pacific Islander Communities initiative.
-An important feature of the partnership with Arabic speaking youth is the support the commission provides for its youth liaison teams.
+Since its establishment in 2001, the Community Relations Commission has been increasingly involved in addressing the needs of young people from culturally diverse backgrounds.

+The Commission works with a wide range of public sector agencies on issues affecting youth as they affect young people from culturally, and linguistically diverse backgrounds.

+The Commission is a government partner in the Youth Partnership with Arabic speaking and Pacific Islander communities.

+An important feature of the Partnership with Arabic Speaking youth is the support the Commission provides to its Youth Liaison Teams.

 These teams consist of Arabic speaking community members drawn from Islamic, Christian and non-denominational backgrounds.

-The liaison teams carry out a range of activities, including: conflict mediation between young people; difficulties between young people and their parents; educational assistance and guidance; and, in some instances, courtship issues between young couples.
-Twenty-one youth liaison team members now operate in shopping centres. railway stations, sporting venues and other public spaces on Thursday and Friday nights in Auburn, Parramatta, Liverpool, Bankstown and Darling Harbour.
+The liaison teams carry out a range of activities including:

+- · Conflict mediation between young people; - · Difficulties between young people and their parents; - · Educational assistance and guidance; and, in some instances - · Courtship issues between young couples.

+Twenty one Youth Liaison Team members now operate in shopping centres, railway stations, sporting venues, and other public spaces on Thursday and Friday nights in Auburn, Parramatta, Liverpool, Bankstown and Darling Harbour.

-Last year the Youth Partnership with Arabic Speaking Communities initiative was the gold winner in the social justice category in the 2002 Premier's Public Sector Rewards.
-The appointment of two young people to the Community Relations Commission will not just give the commission greater expertise and insights in approaching issues affecting our young people, it will also harness the vitality, energy and vision that our young people are capable of producing.
-I commend the legislation to the House and encourage young people to make use of this and other opportunities to become involved and to help make decisions that affect our future.
+Last year, the Youth Partnership with Arabic speaking communities was the gold winner in the Social Justice category in the 2002 Premier's Public Sector Awards.

+The appointment of two young people to the Community Relations Commission will not just give the Commission greater expertise and insights in approaching issues affecting our young people.

+It will also harness the vitality, energy, and vision that our young people are capable of producing.

+I commend the legislation to the House, and encourage young people to make use of this and other opportunities to become involved, and to help make decisions that affect our future.

-I also commend the final clause of this amending bill.
-The clause enables the commission to provide interpreter and other services, as approved by the Minister, outside of New South Wales.
-This is particularly important in ensuring that the commission has the power to market its community media review as a service to promote a better understanding of our culturally diverse community.
-I commend the bill to the House
+I also commend the final clause of the amendment.

+The clause enables the Commission to provide interpreter and other services, as approved by the Minister, outside of New South Wales.

+This is particularly important in ensuring that the Commission has the power to market its Community Media Review as a service to promote a better understanding of our culturally diverse community.